owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source3_image_3.md

 title: Image_№3_from_Source3
 media_type: image

-_title: The Evening Proceedings and Manoeveurs of the Rooks from Saturday Magazine
+_title: The Rook from Penny Magazine
-description: from the July 25, 1835, issue of Saturday Magazine
+description: from the January 31, 1839, issue of Penny Magazine
-creator: The Society for Promoting Christian Knowledge
+creator: The Society for the Diffusion of Useful Knowledge
 _date: Unknown
 rights:
 type: